The VA OIG Rewards Program

 B. Reward Process

-Any source who requests payment for information will be informed that payments may be made only if the information provided is new to the VA OIG and leads directly to a felony charge or substantial monetary recovery from parties who defrauded VA programs.
+Any source who requests payment for information will be informed that payments may be made only if the information provided is new to the VA OIG and meets OIG reward criteria.
+In order for a complaint to result in an OIG Investigation Reward it must lead directly to a felony charge or substantial monetary recovery from parties who defrauded VA programs.
+Hotline Rewards may be provided for complaints that result in significant administrative sanctions or corrective actions.
 No promises should be made that a reward will be given under any circumstances.
 The information provided will be documented in writing and forwarded to either the VA OIG Hotline or to a VA OIG supervisor for evaluation.
-Hotline or VA OIG supervisors will forward all requests/recommendations for rewards under this policy to the Assistant Inspector General for Investigations (AIGI).
+Hotline or VA OIG supervisors will screen all reward requests and forward recommendations for rewards under this policy to the designated Assistant Inspector General (AIG).
 The transmittal will include a synopsis of the information provided by the source, the significance of that information to the VA OIG's review, the results of the VA OIG review, and a recommended reward amount.
-The AIGI will then make a recommendation in writing to the Inspector General, who will make the final decision on any rewards.
+The AIG will then make a recommendation in writing to the Inspector General, who will make the final decision on any rewards.

 C. Criteria for Granting Monetary Rewards